ajgrayson/weava/README.md

 - http://postgresapp.com/ for the database with out of box config
 - http://redis.io/ for sidekiq queue with out of box config

-Once all the software is installed run,
+Once all the software is installed start up the background services,

+- Postgres - just start the Postgres app
+- Redis `$ redis-server`
+- SideKiq `$ ?`

+Then run the following to start the app,

     $ rake db:create # creates the dev and test dbs
     $ rake db:migrate # creates all the tables

-    $ rails server # starts the app
+    $ rails s # starts the app
-    $ rails server --debugger # starts the app with debugging enabled
+    $ rails s --debugger # starts the app with debugging enabled

-Make sure Postgres is running first

 ### Deploying to prod